walerysan/ADVANCED-ANALYTICS_Airbnb/README.md

 # CF_ADVANCED-ANALYTICS_Airbnb
+**Advanced analytics of Airbnb listings in Broward County, FL with Jupyter**<br>
+_Analysis performed for learning purposes with CareerFoundry educational platform_

 In this analysis, I have explored the main metrics of the rental listings available on the Airbnb platform.